mtuck/Software-Engineering/README.md

 - what is important is team identitiy and mutual respect

-    ##analysis of the arrpoach
+###Analysis of the arrpoach

-- major advantage = positive attitud towas the finding of faults.
+- major advantage = positive attitude towards the finding of faults.
 - weinberg feels that egoless teams spring up spontaneously and cannot be imposed from outside
 - enormously productive.
 - work best when the problem is difficult